 The route is determined by control points marked on a map.
 It is up to the teams to choose an exact route between checkpoints.
 You will need to find control points, using topographical maps and satellite images marked on the maps provided, as you complete each leg or discipline.
 In transition areas, you will change disciplines and will have access to the pre-packed gear and food.

 The exact course is kept secret until the evening prior to the race, while the logistics planner with an indication of time and the order of the legs and disciplines, will be released one week prior to the race, leaving you with time to plan your packing and strategy.

-The first team to successfully navigate all of the checkpoints and cross the finish line with all four (Expedition) or two (Explore) team members, will be the winners.
+The fastest team to successfully navigate all of the checkpoints and cross the finish line with all four members will be the winners.

 Teams will be provided with topographic maps of various scales, with marked control points.

-It will be your team’s choice which route is the best to take.
-Sometimes, the best route might be threading your way through the thick bush, other times, it may be to follow tracks which allow you to move faster, but may be longer in distance.
+It will be your team’s choice of which route is the best to take.
+Sometimes, the best route might be threading your way through the thick bush, other times, it may be to follow tracks that allow you to move faster, but maybe longer in distance.

 Expedition course teams will receive two full sets of maps, while Explore teams will receive one.
 The maps will be waterproof, but dry bags are still advised for the paddling sections.

 All teams will receive the course map at the same time and will have just a few hours to plan their strategy and routes between checkpoints!